Russia to pull plug on nuclear arms pact after US does same

 Putin has argued that it makes no sense for Russia to deploy a ground-based cruise missile violating the treaty because it has such weapons on ships and aircraft, which aren't banned by the pact.

-Speaking Saturday in televised meeting with his foreign and defense ministers, Putin instructed the military to work on developing new land-based weapons that were previously banned by the pact.
+Speaking Saturday in televised meeting with his foreign and defense ministers, Putin instructed the military to work on developing new land-based weapons that were previously forbidden by the INF treaty.

 Defense Minister Sergei Shoigu reported to Putin that they would include a land-based version of the Kalibr ship-based cruise missile and a new hypersonic intermediate-range ballistic missile.

-Putin instructed the military to make sure the research and development works on new weapons don't swell the military budget.

-He also emphasized that Russia won't deploy such new weapons unless the U.S. does so.
+Putin emphasized that such new weapons won't be deployed unless the U.S. does so.

 "Russia will not station intermediate-range weapons in Europe or other regions until similar U.S. weapons appear in those regions," he said.